-8.4.6 Waste Management Plan
+8.4.5 Waste Management Plan

 The Contractor shall include details of the procedures for the collection and disposal of wastes.
 The Plan shall deal with each waste stream separately.
-WMP will be prepared and implemented by the Contractor based on ECoPs 1, 2, 4 & 10 and WBG EHS Guidelines

-(2007), as well as the mitigation plans given in the report.
+Waste Management Plan (WMP) will be prepared and implemented by the Contractor based on ECoPs 1, 2, 4 & 10 and WBG EHS Guidelines (2007), as well as the mitigation plans given in the report.
 The Plan will include the camp layout, and details of various facilities including supplies, storage, and disposal.

-8.4.7 Traffic Management Plan
+8.4.6 Traffic Management Plan

-The basis of the Contractor's Traffic Management Plan and further information is to be provided.
+The basis of the site-specific Traffic Management Plan (TMP) and further information is to be provided.
 The Contractor is required to provide further details once camp/worksite locations and material sources are finalized.
 The Traffic Management Plan must include details of the proposed access routes to the project area as well as haulage and access routes throughout the project area (including access to and from borrow pits).

-8.4.8 Plan for Handling of Hazardous Materials
+8.4.7 Plan for Handling of Hazardous Materials